GET TAX RELIEF NOW!

 Step 6: Furnish Recipient Copies

-Provide Copy B to recipients by January 31, giving them time to prepare their tax returns.
-IRS.gov
+Provide Copy B to the payment recipient by January 31 to allow timely preparation of their federal tax return.

 Common Mistakes and How to Avoid Them